Overview

 The Dunbrody Famine Ship is one of the South‑East’s flagship attractions, anchored on the quayside of New Ross in County Wexford.
 It is a full‑scale, faithful reproduction of an 1840s three‑masted barque that carried Irish emigrants across the Atlantic during the Great Famine.
 Visitors step onto a vessel that never actually sailed again but has been transformed into a living museum, complete with costumed interpreters, interactive exhibitions and a permanent Emigrant Flame that burns in memory of all who left Ireland in search of a new life.

-Today the ship forms part of Ireland’s Ancient East tourism corridor and has earned the Tripadvisor Travelers’ Choice award.
-It also hosts the Irish America Hall of Fame, celebrating the achievements of Irish‑descended figures such as President John F. Kennedy, Henry Ford, Grace Kelly and dancer Michael Flatley.
+The finished ship has been designated a Heritage Island Premiere Attraction and has won the Tripadvisor Travelers’ Choice award.
+It also houses the Irish America Hall of Fame, celebrating the achievements of Irish‑descended figures such as President John F. Kennedy, Walt Disney, Maureen O’Hara, Henry Ford and dancer Michael Flatley.

 What to See & Do